Kenitra Rabat-sale-kenitra, Morocco Travel Guide

 Restaurants along the river often specialize in the day's fresh catch from the Sebou River or the nearby Atlantic Ocean.

-The Corniche becomes lively in the evenings, making it a popular spot for locals and visitors to dine and socialize.
+The Corniche comes alive in the evenings, making it a well-liked place for the community and travelers to dine and socialize.

 The surrounding Gharb plain is Morocco's agricultural heartland.
-Informal visits to farms or local producers may be possible with local contacts, giving an understanding of the source of Kenitra's fresh produce.
+Informal visits to farms or local producers may be feasible with local contacts, giving an understanding of the source of Kenitra's fresh produce.

 Not typically an organized tourist activity.